 Benefits of a BMS

 Compared with multiple separate control systems, a BMS offers centralised control, greater flexibility, increased interaction and feedback.
 Replacing separate control systems with a BMS can provide a cost-effective energy saving opportunity, while delivering a range of other benefits.
-The US Department of Energy and other researchers have shown that proper tuning with a BMS can deliver 17-30% energy cost savings compared to typical buildings without a BMS.
+The US Department of Energy and other researchers have shown that proper tuning with a BMS can deliver 17 to 30% energy cost savings compared to typical buildings without a BMS.

 A BMS older than 10 years is likely to benefit from an upgrade or replacement, especially if the software and components are no longer replaceable or supported by the vendor.
 Other reasons to consider upgrading include reliability issues, poor condition of components, lack of web compatibility, difficulty with incorporating new equipment and sensors, and whether the system can perform energy monitoring and reporting.
 A new BMS should be an essential consideration of any major building fit-out or plant upgrade.